-Frequently Asked Questions about public crossdressing
+Frequently Asked Questions about public cross-dressing

-One of the great joys of being a crossdresser is going out in public fully dressed as a woman.
-However, this can be quite anxiety-provoking for the novice crossdresser.
-Here are the answers to a range of questions about situations facing crossdressers contemplating their first public outing.
-This article also gives advice to more experienced crossdressers taking on the challenge of travelling as a woman.
+One of the great joys of being a cross-dresser is going out in public fully dressed as a woman.
+However, this can be quite anxiety-provoking for the novice cross-dresser.
+Here are the answers to a range of questions about situations facing cross-dressers contemplating their first public outing.

 How should I dress in public?
 What type of clothing should I wear?

 Some good advice is to go out in male mode and take notice of what the women around you are wearing.
 Take a mental note of combinations of handbags, shoes and clothes they are wearing.
 What they wear with their figures, how they dress for their body shape, does it work or not?
-Look at their hairstyles; cut; colour and accessories.
+Look at their hairstyles: cut, colour, and accessories.

 Read more about using the Ladies toilets